 - This budget can be re-casted on the basis of the activity levels.
 It is not rigid.

 - This budget requires skilled workers to work on it.
 The availability of skilled workers becomes a challenge for the industry.
-Therefore, many Industries and companies can’t use Flexible budgets despite its enormous advantages.
+Therefore, many Industries and companies can’t use this budget despite its enormous advantages.

 - It depends upon the proper accounting disclosures.
-The result of any Flexible budget cannot come out to be correct if there are any mistakes in the Books of Accounts provided.
+The result cannot come out to be correct if there are any mistakes in the Books of Accounts provided.
 Flexible budget depends very much upon a forecast of the past business performance.
 So the historical information used needs to be accurate.

 - It is an expensive affair.
 Skilled workers are to be appointed and they should be paid for their services.
 It’s quite a laborious task too.
-Thus many companies and industries can’t afford to have a Flexible budget.
+Thus many companies and industries can’t afford to have this budget.